-These self-watering planters allow you to take a regular nursery pot and place it right inside the SIP container.
+These self watering indoor planters allow you to take a regular nursery pot and place it right inside the SIP container.
 Systems are available for window box planters as well.
 Also these SIP’s are stylish, check out the Lechuza planter line for some great planters.

 Simple Self-Watering Systems For Houseplants

-If you plan to be out in less than a week, you can use a similar method for your houseplants.
+If you plan to be out in less than a week and need a self watering system for indoor plants, use a wicking watering system.
 Round them all up into a cool and shady area of your house and place them on drip trays.
 Bathtubs can be an excellent place.
 Water them enough before leaving, and they will do fine without you for a week or less.

 If you plan to be out for an extended period, set all your plants (except succulents and other plants prone to root rot) in the bathtub and give them enough sprinkling.
 Before leaving, let an inch of water fill the tub to let your plants drink up during your absence.

 The watering requirement fully depends on the weather, type, and size of houseplants.
 Knowing these important details gives you the assurance your plant stays healthy and happy with the supply of water you left for them.
 Additionally, set up a grow light on a timer to provide them with light.

 Sub irrigation Planters For Indoor Houseplants – Self Watering Planter Systems

 Here’s another self-watering planter system for houseplants.
 The homemade self watering planters you see here were made by me.
 These are also called SIP – Sub Irrigation Planter – I grow all my indoor plants this way and here’s why.

 Sub irrigation systems, self-watering planters, and indoor self watering systems can help in one of the biggest areas we see people experiencing problems in plant care – watering.
 Usually overwatering.